arduino/docs-content/content/hardware/03.nano/boards/nano-r4/datasheet/datasheet.md

 Power can either be supplied via the VIN pin, or via USB-C® connector.
 If power is supplied via VIN, the MP2322GQH buck converter steps the voltage down to 5 V.

-The 5 V output of the buck converter is connected to a Schottky diode in place for reverse polarity & overvoltage protection respectively.
+The 5 V output of the buck converter is connected to a Schottky diode in place for reverse polarity and overvoltage protection respectively.

 #### Power Tree